Title: Serpent & Dove

 And with that opening line, this series draws you in.
 There have been a lot of people raving about this series, and I admit, the description of it certainly seemed appealing to me.
 Enemies to friends to lovers?
 That is usually a SIGN ME UP kind of book.
 And overall, I’m glad I read the book.
 I think there were a lot of good things about the book, but I didn’t overwhelmingly love the book as in a five star rating.
 And there are a couple reasons why.
 But they’re small.
-Overall, the book just didn’t totally resonate with me.

 So this supposedly takes place in a romantic 17th century France.
 That’s the backdrop for this…except it’s not France France, it’s more like an alternate France.
 Anyways, that part doesn’t particularly matter in terms of the story.
 The important parts are the witches and the witch hunters.
 The church has their very own special section dedicated to hunting witches down and burning them at the stake.
 Your pretty typical response to witches.

-I mean, as far as a plot goes, it isn’t overwhelmingly complicated, and it isn’t entirely boring.
+I mean, as far as a plot goes, it isn’t overwhelmingly complicated, and it isn’t boring.
 I had known going in that there was also the romance aspect to this: that there was a forced marriage.
 Essentially Lou and Reid are forced to marry to please the Archbishop to get them out of trouble.
 Neither particularly want to do this, but it benefits them both in some ways.
 Or so they think.
 All in all, as a plot I think it was interesting enough to hold my attention.
 I enjoyed Lou and Reid’s banter for the most part, but there were a couple times I was just “eh” about it.
 The end reveal was a bit…I wasn’t that enthralled with it.
 There were a couple twists and turns overall, but I will say I had guessed some of it.
 In a second reread I appreciated it a bit more.

 “I doubt you’d ask such a question if you had.
 Trousers are infinitely more freeing.”